 Please note that we normally have more applicants than roles available.
 If you are not chosen for the role you applied for, please feel free to apply for our next round of volunteer recruitment.
 We will also give you guidance about searching for volunteer roles in other refugee sector organisations.

-All our volunteers are also invited to a training session on working with asylum seekers and refugees – this is an online session over two mornings.
+All our volunteers are also invited to a training session on working with asylum seekers and refugees.
 Any team induction or training that may be organised by your respective teams will follow your induction and initial training.

 As you may be required to work with vulnerable people at Scottish Refugee Council, you will need to undergo a Disclosure Scotland check.
 More details will be provided about the check at the volunteer induction session.